ipfs/ipfs-docs/docs/how-to/copy-ipfs-to-computer.md

 #### IPFS Desktop won't open

-In your users _home_ folder, delete `.ipfs` and `.ipfs-desktop`.
+In your user's _home_ folder, delete `.ipfs` and `.ipfs-desktop`.
 Open the IPFS Desktop application.
-It will have a completely fresh repository.